 Red Hat Enterprise Linux 6.2 with additional packages set up according to the Evaluated Configuration Guide [8].
-This certificate covers a selected set of server systems from IBM, which are based on either the z Architecture or on Power 7 processors.
+This certificate covers a selected set of server systems based on x86 64bit processors from Intel and AMD.
 Other hardware might be covered in a seperate certificate.